SAVE DOLPHIN SQUARE AND ITS BEAUTIFUL LISTED GRADE II GARDENS

 0 have signed.
 Let’s get to 5,000!

 Dolphin Square is at risk!
-We urge you to prioritise the protection of irreplaceable heritage, and the rights of both residents, neighbours and low-income residents of the borough, by applying national and your own local policies to refuse the current application which proposes irreversible damage to Dolphin Square.
+We urge you to prioritise the protection of irreplaceable heritage, and the rights of both residents, neighbours and low-income residents of the borough, by applying national and local policies to reject the current appeal which proposes irreversible damage to Dolphin Square.

 Dolphin Square is a historic and iconic building located by the Thames in London's Pimlico, a Conservation Area in its own right and adjacent to two further Conservation areas.
 The beautiful gardens were recently listed Grade II.